 Health insurance providers are increasingly adding weight loss surgery coverage to the policies they offer.
 Ask your insurance provider for your coverage options.
 You may find that you need a letter of necessity from your doctor, which states that bariatric surgery is needed for health reasons.
 Health insurers often want to see proof that you have tried to lose weight through conventional means.
 They do it before giving the green light for coverage.
 You may need to show receipts for gym classes, nutrition programs, and possibly proof of a psychological examination.

 Even with insurance coverage, you may find yourself facing a hefty out-of-pocket expense.
 This is where medical financing can help you foot the rest of the bill.
-CareCredit and Prosper Healthcare Lending are but two examples of organizations that can give you fast approvals and significant loan amounts to pay for your bariatric procedure.
+CareCredit and Prosper Healthcare Lending are but two examples of organizations that can give you fast approvals and significant loan amount to pay for your bariatric procedure.

 Asking friends, family, and internet strangers to help cover the costs of your weight loss surgery may feel awkward at first.
 But you must remember that you’re not doing this for vanity’s sake.
 Bariatric surgery is about more than slimming your body down and looking your best.
 It’s about taking back control of your health.
 It’s about regaining mobility and reinvigorating your love of life.
 Put your crowdfunding description in those terms and you’re bound to find a few sympathetic folks willing to donate their share.

 To pay for weight loss surgery, you can take out a personal loan from your bank or credit union.
 You can rally your friends and family together to see if anyone will pitch in.
 When you consider that weight loss surgery is the best treatment available for obesity, and is a viable treatment for weight-related ailments like type 2 diabetes, heart disease, osteoarthritis, and respiratory problems, it helps to examine every payment option for the sake of your health and longevity.